 You probably know how many gallons of water are in your pool, but if you've just bought a home with a pool or something like that, you may not know the size of your pool.
 If this is the case, you might have to do a little math to determine how much pool water you have.

 Don’t panic, though.
 It’s easy to calculate the amount of pool water you have.
-Just plug your numbers into one of these formulas:
+Just plug your pool size numbers into one of these formulas:

-Rectangular or square pools: length x width x depth x 7.5 (if your pool has more than one depth, use the average)
+Rectangular or square pools: length x width x depth x 7.5 (if your pool has more than one depth, use the average pool depth)

 Round pools: diameter x diameter x depth x 5.9